Robert Folsom: Business career

 Folsom is a "legendary investor and developer....who built a fortune as a master of real estate[.]"
 He chairs the board of directors of real estate development firm Folsom Properties, Inc. Since the early 1980s he has served on the boards of directors of BeautiControl Cosmetics, Inc. and Alcatel USA, Inc. (formerly DSC Communications Corporation); he also serves on the board of the Cox School of Business at Southern Methodist University.
-He was also Chairman of the Board of Trustees of the Dallas Independent School District and Chairman of the Board of Methodist Hospital of Dallas.
+He was also chairman of the Board of Trustees of the Dallas Independent School District and chairman of the Board of Methodist Hospital of Dallas.
 He received the Hugh Prather Award for his real estate leadership and the Oak Cliff Lions Club Humanitarian Award for Service to his community.
 Folsom is a Member of the Sunset High School Hall of Fame.

 Dallas Chaparrals

 Folsom started and owned the Dallas Chaparrals, the Dallas ABA team, with a group of other Dallas businessman.
-From 1967-1971, the team played in Dallas as one of the original 11 ABA teams.
+From 1967 to 1971, the team played in Dallas as one of the original 11 ABA teams.
 In 1971, Folsom leased the team to Red McCombs for a dollar for the season and then sold the team the following year to McCombs for $725,000.

 McCombs would turn the team into the San Antonio Spurs.